Varun54321/Business-Intelligence-and-Data-Engineering-Projects/BI Chinook/README.md

 # Chinook
-The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices, and customers.
+The Chinook data model represents a digital media store for selling music tapes, including tables for artists, albums, media tracks, invoices, and customers.

 ## TASK :